opalsecurity/terraform-provider-opal/docs/data-sources/uar.md

 Read-Only:

 - `admins` (List of String) This access review will include resources and groups who are owned by one of the owners corresponding to the given IDs.
+- `apps` (List of String) This access review will include items in the specified applications
+- `entities` (List of String) This access review will include resources and groups with ids in the given strings.
+- `filter_operator` (String) Specifies whether entities must match all (AND) or any (OR) of the filters. must be one of ["ANY", "ALL"]
+- `group_types` (List of String) This access review will include items of the specified group types
+- `group_visibility` (String) Specifies what users can see during an Access Review. must be one of ["STRICT", "VIEW_VISIBLE_AND_ASSIGNED", "VIEW_ALL"]
+- `include_group_bindings` (Boolean)
 - `names` (List of String) This access review will include resources and groups whose name contains one of the given strings.
+- `resource_types` (List of String) This access review will include items of the specified resource types
 - `tags` (Attributes List) This access review will include resources and groups who are tagged with one of the given tags. (see [below for nested schema](#nestedatt--uar_scope--tags))
+- `users` (List of String) The access review will only include the following users.
+If any users are selected, any entity filters will be applied to only the entities that the selected users have access to.

 <a id="nestedatt--uar_scope--tags"></a>
 ### Nested Schema for `uar_scope.tags`